jenbuzz/ngx-metafrenzy/README.md

 setTitle() // Set title tag
-getTitle() // Returns the current title as a string setMetaTag() // Set meta tag from specified name and content setMetaCharsetTag() // Set the value of meta charset setLinkTag() // Set link tag from specified object setAllTitleTags() // Set title tag and og:title to the same value
+getTitle() // Returns the current title as a string setMetaTag() // Set meta tag from specified name and content getMetaTag() // Returns the content value of a metatag setMetaCharsetTag() // Set the value of meta charset setLinkTag() // Set link tag from specified object setAllTitleTags() // Set title tag and og:title to the same value